Infineon/micropython/docs/psoc6/quickref.rst

     Required arguments:
       - *callback* should be a function handler that will be executed upon an interrupt event.
 The callback takes one argument which is the event causing the interrupt.
-      - *events* is the I2C bus events that will be triggering the interrupt.
+      - *events* are the I2C bus events that will be triggering the interrupt.
 Multiple ones can be configured by ORing the following constants:

         .. data:: I2CSlave.RD_EVENT
                 I2CSlave.WR_EVENT